 Simple Self, founded by entrepreneur Marylyn Davis, offers planners for more than just writing out your schedule.
 Davis said she was looking for a daily planner that allowed her to make goals for self-care, gratitude and mental wellness, so she created Simple Self to do just that.
 Her best-selling self-care planner has room for habit tracking, self-care check-ins and setting intentions with both weekly and monthly editions.

 Similarly, Free Period Press, a self-care stationery and blogging company founded by Lora DiFranco, sells planners with self-care focuses, workbooks and habit trackers.
 Primarily, the company focuses on setting intentions and creating habits for living well and taking care of yourself.
 It also has adult coloring books for the days when you just need to get off your phone.

 6. Surround yourself with as much “good” news as you can.

 The news cycle can be ugly.
 Constantly reading or hearing about the worst things going on in the world can seriously be detrimental to one’s mental health.
 But there are positive things happening in the world, too.

 Wondermind, a mental fitness platform started by Selena Gomez in partnership with her mom, has an email newsletter, bringing articles on mental wellness to your inbox.
 The content includes interviews with celebrities and influential people on anxiety, self-love, healing from trauma, meditation practices and more.

 The Newsette, founded by Daniella Pearson, sends a daily newsletter to your inbox with “engaging and digestible content.”
 The newsletter has a mixture of beauty and style tips with relevant news for women intended to “make women across the globe feel more powerful every single day.”
-For Mental Health Awareness Month, it’s incorporating “Mental Health Mondays,” where the newsletter plans to include “something to do, read, and buy” to aid your mental health.
+For Mental Health Awareness Month in May, it incorporated “Mental Health Mondays” to include “something to do, read, and buy” to aid your mental health.